 Through our Community Small Grants Program and annual commitments

-Spring 2023: The Rotary Club of Cataraqui-Kingston was very proud to be able to provide grants totaling $9,070 to three projects serving the Kingston area;
+Spring 2023: The Rotary Club of Cataraqui-Kingston was able to provide grants totaling $9,070 to three projects serving the Kingston area;

 $5,000 to the Kingston Community House for Self Reliance for their Back Yard Project which will convert the property behind 99 York Street into a welcoming, inclusive, accessible, and affordable outdoor meeting space for community groups, organizations, and individuals.